ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 **By default, ringers do not receive automatic invites** - admin keeps control over who gets notified.

-**Two simple toggles** (off by default) if admin wants ringers to participate more:
+**Two global policy settings** (configured in admin settings, off by default):
 - "Include ringers in invites" - they get tier-open and last-call notifications
-- "Allow ringer self-booking" - they can use the public booking link
+- "Allow ringers to book" - they can use the public booking link

 **If a ringer becomes a regular,** admin flips `is_ringer=false` - no duplicate profiles, no data loss.